-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Ithmaar Holding Company B.S.C. ("Ithmaar") and its subsidiaries (the "Group") as at 31 December 2021, its consolidated financial performance, consolidated cash flows and consolidated statement of changes in restricted investment accounts, for the year then ended in accordance with the Financial Accounting Standards issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI") as modified by the Central Bank of Bahrain ("CBB").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of Ithmaar Holding Company B.S.C. ("Ithmaar") and its subsidiaries (together the "Group") as at 31 December 2022, its consolidated financial performance, consolidated cash flows and consolidated statement of changes in restricted investment accounts, for the year then ended in accordance with the Financial Accounting Standards ("FAS") issued by the Accounting and Auditing Organisation for Islamic Financial Institutions ("AAOIFI").